 A 2013 Standish Group study on IT development projects shows that only 20% of features are frequently used by customers and 50% of features are used very little.
 For the remaining 30% of the features, they are sometimes used and do not really help improve customer perception.

-We can thus understand why this concept is taken up a few decades later, in the management of projects in Agile mode which is based on the prioritization and organisation of the functionalities in Backlog and on the segmentation of the product in iterations which deliver the functionalities with strong added value first.
+We can thus understand why this concept is taken up a few decades later, in the management of projects in Agile mode which is based on the prioritization and organization of the functionalities in Backlog and on the segmentation of the product in iterations that deliver the functionalities with strong added value first.

 Characteristics of an MVP

 The MVP must create sufficient value among customers that encourages them to use it.

 The MVP must also retain the first customers giving assurance and visibility on the development of the expected benefits.

 The MVP is an iterative process that is part of a continuous improvement process in the sense that we have access to customer feedback which can be integrated over time into the future development of the product.

 Zappos launched in 1999, the success story of Lean Startup.
 Its founder had the idea of selling shoes on the internet.
 The idea did not seem very promising in the sense that the shoes should be tried on before they are purchased.

 Through a basic site, it showed pictures of shoes from nearby stores.
 With each order placed, he bought the shoes, repackaged them, shipped them, and provided after-sales service himself.
 Following the increase in sales, he was able to convince investors to finance his startup, which was subsequently bought out for $ 1 billion by Amazon.